phpfui/PHPFUIWebsite/blog/clb829nf7000408mkb1ki0zqp.md

 ### Put all source files in the src directory

-The src directory should only include source files that you want in production.
+The src directory should only include the source files that you want in production.
 DO NOT include test or example code here.
-Any files that are not PHP source code, but required for operation, should be included here and referenced in the source code with the **DIR** PHP macro (DIR with two preceding and trailing underscores, apparently that is Markdown for something!)
+Any files that are not PHP source code, but required for operation, should be included here and referenced in the source code with the **\_\_DIR\_\_** PHP macro.

 With PSR-0 loading you will have to start from the root namespace in the src directory.
 PSR-4 allows you to skip deep namespace directories, but which you use is an individual preference.